Do I have to go to school?

 Before starting school or transferring from one school to another, you must be current on all required immunizations.
 The school will want to see a record of your shots or a letter from your doctor.
 Most schools have the forms you need to file.
 If you′re not up-to-date on your shots, or if you don′t have a doctor, talk with the school nurse or principal.
 Arrangements may be made with the local health department to give you the needed immunizations.
 In most states, you′re required to be vaccinated against diphtheria, measles, rubella, and polio.
 Opt-out exceptions are permitted in a number of states based on personal beliefs.

 Elementary school education first became mandatory in the United States in 1918.
-Find our more information about compulsory attendance and for how long you are required to stay in school.
+You can get more information about this subject here: compulsory attendance.

 “Education is like water, it is important for everything in life.”
 [17-year-old Jahan, a Pakistani schoolgirl – from “Three Cups of Tea” by Greg Mortenson & David Relin (2006)].

 “Ah, a man’s reach should exceed his grasp, or what’s a heaven for?” poet Robert Browning.